ethereum/EIPs/EIPS/eip-draft-terminate.md

   3. If the numbers do not divide, destroy the universe.

 We do not recommend running this algorithm on known primes.

+This approach has previously been suggested under the term 'anthropic computing' in [arXiv:quant-ph/0412187v1](https://arxiv.org/pdf/quant-ph/0412187v1.pdf).

 Random numbers can be provided by an offchain random oracle, making use of quantum randomness such as nuclear decay.